mattermost/docs/source/install/config-proxy-nginx.rst

 **Why does NGINX fail when installing Gitlab CE with Mattermost on Azure?**

-You may need to update the Callback URLs for the Application entry of Mattermost inside your GitLab instance.
+You may need to update the callback URLs for the Application entry of Mattermost inside your GitLab instance.

 1. Log in to your GitLab instance as the admin.
 2. Go to **Admin > Applications**.